e9ab98e991ab/moby/README.md

 # Build Docker with Gradle

-This is an experimental project for building docker by gradle, whose goal is to verify [`Gogradle`](https://github.com/gogradle/gogradle)'s capability, thus there are some notices:
+This is an experimental project for building docker by gradle.
+Its goal is to verify [`Gogradle`](https://github.com/gogradle/gogradle)'s capability, thus there are some notices:

 - This is not a production-ready project.
 - To satisfy `Gogradle`, a JDK 8+ should be pre-installed.